Powers of the Cartier operator on Artin-Schreier covers: Short Exact Sequences and the Kernel

 \subsection{Filtration and Skyscraper Sheaves}

 We focus first on defining the sheaves $\G_j$ in \eqref{eqGfilt}.
 For an abelian group $A$ and a point $P\in X$, let $P_*A$ denote the sheaf on $X$ whose stalk is $A$ at $P$ and $0$ away from $P$.
-Similarly, for a group homomorphism $h:A\to B$, $P_*h:P_*A \to P_*B$ denotes the map of sheaves on $X$ that is $h$ at $P$ and trivial away from $P$.
+Similarly, given a group homomorphism $h:A\to B$, we let $P_*h:P_*A \to P_*B$ be the map of sheaves on $X$ that is $h$ at $P$ and trivial away from $P$.